Paratroopers at the Western Wall

-As part of his agreement with the Israeli Army allowing him front-line access, he turned the negatives over to the government, who distributed it to everyone for a mere IL2 each.
+As part of his agreement with the IDF allowing him front-line access, he turned the negatives over to the government, who distributed it to everyone for a mere IL2 each.
 It was then widely pirated as well.
 Although Rubinger was upset about his work being stolen, the widespread distribution made it famous.

 The image engenders such a strong emotional component that it has become an icon of Israel.
 Israeli Supreme Court Justice Misha'el Kheshin declared in 2001 that the photo had "become the property of the entire nation".

+In 2021, a dispute arose over the identity of the soldier identified as Zion Karasenti.
+The family of Avraham Borstein, a soldier in the 55th Paratroopers Brigade who fought in the battle for the Old City and who had died in 1996, claimed that he was in fact the soldier pictured.
+After Borstein's family made legal threats against Karasenti demanding that he publicly state that he was not in the photograph, Karasenti sued the Borstein family for defamation and the Borstein family filed a countersuit for defamation against Karasenti in turn.
+Borstein's family hired forensic investigators to prove it was him in the photograph, and Karasenti rejected their findings.
+An investigation by Channel 12 found that it was highly likely that Karasenti was the paratrooper pictured.
+In 2024, the matter was resolved in Tel Aviv District Court when the opposing parties agreed that both Karasenti and the Borstein family could continue to claim the spot, with neither side required to recognize the other's claim.

+Yitzhak Yifat died in July 2024 at the age of 81.